 TPS, DED, and DACA recipients are telling Congress: It’s time to act to save these important programs.

-Time is running out for communities like DED holders from Liberia and TPS holders from Nepal who face imminent deadlines.
+TPS holders continue to live in limbo, not knowing whether they will be able to remain in their homes, jobs, and communities.
 And although Trump’s decision on DACA is being challenged by lawsuits in various states and the federal government is still accepting renewal application, recipients could still be threatened with deportation.

 Their powerful stories were also a stark reminder for Congress that ending these programs would separate families – most of whom have lived in the U.S. for decades – and devastate communities.